2D BAO vs 3D BAO: solving the Hubble tension with an alternative cosmological model: Methodology and data

 As the temperature of the Universe had dropped sufficiently, neutral hydrogen was formed and the photons decoupled from the baryon-photon fluid and began to free stream.
 This is known as recombination, or photon decoupling, and happened at a redshift of $z_* \simeq 1090$.
 Today, we can observe these photons as the cosmic microwave background radiation, carrying the imprint of the fluctuations in the baryon-photon fluid at the last-scattering surface at redshift $z_*$.

-The \emph{Planck} satellite observations of the temperature fluctuations in the CMB can be used to estimate $H_0$ \cite{Planck:2018vyg}.
+The \emph{Planck} satellite observations of the temperature fluctuations in the CMB can be used to estimate $H_0$ assuming a model, for example \lcdm \cite{Planck:2018vyg}.
 However, this assumes a \lcdm cosmology.
 Here, we investigate the inferred value of $H_0$ in the case of bimetric cosmology.
 For this purpose, we use the CMB compressed likelihood featuring the three parameters $(\mathcal{R},l_A,\omega_b)$.
 The ``shift parameter'' $\mathcal{R}$ encodes the angular scale of the Hubble horizon at the photon decoupling epoch and is defined by \cite{Efstathiou:1998xx}

 The comoving angular diameter distance $D_A$ is calculated by

 assuming a spatially flat cosmology.
 The redshift $z_*$ of photon decoupling is given by the analytical approximation in Ref.~\cite{Hu:1995en}.